WuTheFWasThat/cdict/README.md

 The basic unit in `cdict` is essentially a list of dictionaries.
 We then have two main operations:

-- `+` which concatenates (include items in list 1 and list 2)
+- `+` which concatenates (includes items in list 1 and list 2)
-- `*` which does a sort of grid sweep or Cartesian product (new items formed by combining all pairs of items from list 1 and list 2)
+- `*` which does a grid sweep or Cartesian product (includes items formed by combining all pairs of items from list 1 and list 2)

 There are a number of other more advanced features like
 - nesting of `cdict`s
 - transforms of `cdict`s
-- customizable behavior for conflicting keys (during `*`)
+- customizable behavior for "combining" and conflict resolution
 - `|` which zips experiment sets of equal length

 ### Examples

 It can be easier to understand `cdict` by example!

-Though probably a more arduous read, [the codebase](./cdict/main.py) is as short as the examples below :)
+(Though shorter than the examples below, [the codebase](./cdict/main.py) is probably a more arduous read..)

 ```python
 import pytest